 Students register in the spring for the following year.
 A student will have two opportunities to select courses:

-- I. Students select and finalize courses during spring registration - 2.
+- 1. Students select and finalize courses during spring course selection - 2.
 Following spring registration, students can adjust courses based on conflicts in their schedules

 Course changes after the spring are only allowed under the following circumstances: